Central Appalachia Resiliency Exchange (CARE)

 During a disaster, we can lose access to power, water, communication, and safe roads and must have plans in place to allow our communities to react.
 This can include using nature-based design for flood mitigation, investing in flood barriers, developing community resilience hubs, implementing emergency response plans, supporting resilient local agriculture, and supporting mutual aid networks to coordinate response.
 Central Appalachia is vulnerable to floods, high wind events, winter storms, and extreme temperatures.

-For more detailed information, see these research reports:
+For more detailed information on disasters resiliency in Appalachia, please read these research reports:

 Resiliency Stories